ashakozak/project_j/README.md

 - AustralianPort: local city destination in Australia

 _________________________________________________________________________________________
+### This repository also consistists of the slide deck for this project

 ## High level Summary of Findings:
 -	The top five countries with the highest number of passengers both "to" and "from" Australia in years 2000-2022 are: New Zealand, Singapore, USA, United Arab Emirates and Hong Kong.